tommy1206/Microsoft_Azure_DataScience_ProjectFiles/README.md

     - 2.Exercise - Train and evaluate advanced clustering models
   - 5.Train and evaluate deep learning models
     - 1.Exercise - Train a deep neural network
+    - 2.Exercise - Train a convolutional neural network
-    - 2.Exercise - Use transfer learning
+    - 3.Exercise - Use transfer learning

  Using colab rather than Azure Compute Instance for github practices: